CDN recommendations

 Describes how to use a content delivery network or content distribution network (CDN) within the Optimizely Digital Experience Platform (DXP), and provides general recommendations for how to configure caching specifically for CDN environments.

-The purpose of a content delivery network or content distribution network (CDN) is to ensure high availability when serving content to visitors.
+A content delivery network or content distribution network (CDN) aims to ensure high availability when serving content to visitors.
 A CDN consists of a globally distributed network of proxy servers deployed in multiple data centers.
-CDNs deliver content from the fastest and closest server available.
+CDNs deliver content from the fastest and closest server available.Â

-The CDN has its own URL pointing to the original URL.
-The visitor navigates to something like www.customer.com.
-The request goes to the CDN, which in turn goes to the origin URL for non-cached data.
-The request returns to the CDN, which caches the content.
+.
+The request goes to the CDN, which goes to the origin URL for non-cached data.
+The request returns to the CDN, which caches the content.Â

 By reducing the number of server requests to geographically dispersed locations, you can provide and manage more requests from edge servers closest to the visitor location, resulting in a faster browsing experience.
-The cache hit ratio describes the percentage of requests the CDN could answer from its own cache.
+The cache hit ratio describes the percentage of requests the CDN could answer from its cache.

 CDNs and web applications

-Evaluate whether you can cache frequently-requested objects.
+Evaluate whether you can cache frequently requested objects.
 You can store Static objects indefinitely in the caches.
-For cloud-based solutions, you should ensure to cache (by the intermediary proxies , such as those provided by a CDN) resources like static and resized images, JavaScript and CSS files, and scripts.
+For cloud-based solutions, you should ensure to cache (by the intermediary proxies, such as those provided by a CDN) resources like static and resized images, JavaScript and CSS files, and scripts.

 In most cases, you can include a version identifier in the path to the resources.
-If an object changes, the version identifier updates the URL to it, and the change is immediately reflected.
+If an object changes, the version identifier updates the URL, and the change is immediately reflected.
 The best way to control the cache for assets is to use unique file names for every deployment.
-For example: use site-1.0.css in the first deploy, and site-1.1.css in the second deploy.
-This ensures that the CDN uses the latest CSS file right after deployment.
+For example, use site-1.0.css

-If you cannot use version identifiers for frequently-requested objects, you can set a maximum lifespan for an object.
-This is one of the values that are typically set in the cache-control.
-The ordered priority should be:
+If you cannot use version identifiers for frequently requested objects, you can set a maximum lifespan for an object.
+This is one of the values that are typically set in the cache-control

 - Version identifier plus indefinite caching